Waveform-Analytics/yooink/docs/index.md

 ## Code

-You can find the repository [here](https://github.com/Waveform-Analytics/yooink).
+You can find the Github repository [here](https://github.com/Waveform-Analytics/yooink).